 Restraining a person against his or her will is considered a felony offense in Florida.
 When a person is convicted of this offense, not only will that person face significant monetary penalties, but he or she may receive a lengthy prison sentence, as well.

 Often, this crime is related to kidnapping or domestic violence, and it is not unusual for the prosecutor to pursue a significant punishment.
-If you have been charged with false imprisonment, you need to ensure that you have an experienced criminal defense attorney on your side to keep from suffering additional damage to your reputation.
+If you have been charged with false imprisonment, you need to ensure that you have an experienced Orlando false imprisonment defense attorney on your side to keep from suffering additional damage to your reputation.

 How is False Imprisonment Defined in Florida?

 Under Florida statutes, false imprisonment of another person is defined as forcibly, by threat, or secretly abducting, confining, restraining, or imprisoning another person without authority and against his or her will.
 This crime is considered a felony in the third degree.